KodeKreatif/erpiko/README.md

 ## Compatibility with OpenSSL

 Since Erpiko uses LibreSSL, it isn't ABI compatible with OpenSSL.
 If you work with an application that require a library that depends on OpenSSL, you need to relink the library to LibreSSL.
+Please see also issue #6.

 ## License

 Erpiko is BSD.

+## History

+Erpiko development was initiated under a sponsorship granted by the Ministry of Communication and Informatics of Indonesia, then it is continued by the Erpiko contributors.